GabrielSorensen/CastlevaniaStudy/README.md

 '''THIS HAS BEEN DEPRECIATED IN FAVOR OF LWJGL 3.2'''

+'''Engine2d is the direct predesessor of this project'''

+'''Again, this project has died.'''

 This Repository is a collection of files and other junk that I either wrote or used.
 The goal of this project is to create a framework for a game, and possibly make some sort of playable game off of that framework.